dartk/EntitiesDotNet/README.md

 ## Inlining source generator

-`EntitiesDotNet.Generators` includes a source generator that inlines a body of lambda that is passed to `ForEach` extension method ([for individual components](#foreach-extensions-inlining) and [EntityRefs](#foreach-extensions-inlining-1)).
-The inlined methods are allocation free and iterate over components with [near-native performance](#performance).
+`EntitiesDotNet.Generators` includes a source generator that inlines a body of a lambda that is passed to `ForEach` extension method ([for individual components](#foreach-extensions-inlining) and [EntityRefs](#foreach-extensions-inlining-1)).
+The inlined methods do not allocate memory on the heap and iterate over components with [near-native performance](#performance).

-We will look through the following example:
+Given the following code:

 ```c#
 static partial class InliningExample